trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

 This leads to multiple improvements:
 - improved accuracy over Chain of Thought
 - increased generalization on problems harder than those in the prompt
+- dramatically improved performance in compositional generalization, in particular the SCAN problem set (@lake2018scan)

 ## Example: letter concatenation